How Counterfeit Materials Undermine Our Armed Forces

 Used electronic parts may be represented as new or grade identifications, lot numbers, serial numbers, date codes, or performance characteristics may be falsified.
 Re-marking a used product to pass it off as a product with a higher grade is an especially popular form of counterfeiting.

 It can be nearly impossible to tell in some cases whether parts are made from quality or counterfeit materials, even for the manufacturer.
 Part of the problem comes from the fact that manufacturing has expanded into a highly globalized industry.
 Many companies no longer keep all their operations in-house.
-Instead, they rely on other companies and overseas manufacturers to play a part in assembling their product.
+Instead, they rely on other companies and overseas manufacturers to play a part in assembling their products.
 Overwhelmingly, counterfeit parts originate in China before entering into the supply chain.

 No matter how they get into circulation, though, counterfeit parts pose a serious threat to the Armed Forces.